Thinking of giving your living room a deep clean but don’t know where to start?

 Sprinkle baking soda on your carpet and rags, then vacuum (baking soda will help your vacuum lift all the pet hair easily and remove bad odors from your carpet).

 Start cleaning your carpet and rugs thoroughly with a carpet brush (or carpet cleaning machine) and your go-to carpet cleaning solution.

-With the carpet out of the way, vacuum and mop down the floor.
-Make use of the crevice attachment to clean the edge of your baseboards.
-Crevice attachments work perfectly for baseboards.
+With the carpet out of the way, vacuum and mop the floor.

 MOM TIP: I like to use my iRobot around the house on a daily basis, it’s not necessarily doing a deep cleaning, but it is constantly cleaning under the couch for me, and getting to those hard to reach areas and keeping dust bunnies at bay.
 I get everything off the floor, put it on and off it goes.